Operations Handbook 2019

-A newsletter is published and emailed each Friday to keep you informed of school events.
-A “red” newsletter / notice means that a reply is needed to some item.
+A newsletter is published and emailed out each Friday to keep you informed of school events.
+A “red” notice coming home means that a reply is needed from parents/caregivers, this is usually a transport form for an upcoming event.
 A newsletter is published once a month, which is distributed to the wider community, and we are always appreciative of a donation from the community towards the cost of printing this.

-Totara – 21 pupils, Years 4/5, Mrs Cameron and Mrs Lopas
+Totara – 26 pupils, Years 6/7, Mrs Cameron and Mrs Lopas (shared position)

 The School is committed to providing all the children access to Information Technology by way of computers.
 A Technology programme has been developed which all children will participate in here at school.